The Basics of Efflorescence

-When Its No Longer Efflorescence
+When It’s No Longer Efflorescence

 Efflorescence is water-soluble.
 After all, the salts migrated to the surface by being dissolved by water.
 One way to identify efflorescence is to put water on it and see if disappears.
-Although the efflorescence stain is no longer visible, once the water evaporates the salts will once again appear on the surface.
+Although the stain is no longer visible, when the water evaporates the salts will once again appear on the surface.

 However, over time, efflorescence reacts with carbon dioxide in the air and builds up as a rock-like layer of calcium carbonate (limestone).
-This is not efflorescence, in the traditional sense.
+This is not efflorescence in the traditional sense.
 This deposit is very difficult, if not impossible to remove completely.
 It may require several applications of cleaner, or in severe cases, a grinder, chisel, blasting, or other mechanical means.

 Penetrating Sealers for Efflorescence Protection

 Cleaning the visible stain is only the first step.
 Unless something else is done, the efflorescence will be back soon.

 In order to prevent it, you’ll need to:

 - Eliminate soluble salts for your concrete or masonry, and/or